sijan2/quick-otp/README.md

-# Project Name

-This Project was presented in [Vandy Hacks](https://devpost.com/software/quickotp) and won the Best Use of Workshop Tech

 # AI-Based OTP Autofill Chrome Extension

 This Chrome extension automates OTP filling and verification link handling using AI and Google Pub/Sub.
 It detects new otp/verifications related email, extracts OTPs or verification links, and open verification links in new tabs automatically.